Shamilkv34/book/nostarch/chapter16.md

 *Mutex* is an abbreviation for *mutual exclusion*, as in a mutex allows only one thread to access some data at any given time.
-To access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s *lock*.
-The lock is a data structure that is part of the mutex that keeps track of who currently has exclusive access to the data.
+To access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s lock.
+The *lock* is a data structure that is part of the mutex that keeps track of who currently has exclusive access to the data.
 Therefore, the mutex is described as *guarding* the data it holds via the locking system.

 Mutexes have a reputation for being difficult to use because you have to remember two rules:

-1. You must attempt to acquire the lock before using the data.
+1. 1.You must attempt to acquire the lock before using the data.
-1. When you’re done with the data that the mutex guards, you must unlock the data so other threads can acquire the lock.
+1. 2.When you’re done with the data that the mutex guards, you must unlock the data so other threads can acquire the lock.

 For a real-world metaphor for a mutex, imagine a panel discussion at a